root-project/root/documentation/users-guide/Trees.md

    deque<pair<float,float> > fDequePair;
 ```

--   As of ROOT 4.01/00, only `std::vector` of objects can be split.
-    Support for splitting the other type of STL containers will be
-    introduced in the near future.

 -   C-structure data members are not supported in split mode.

 -   An object that is not split may be slow to browse.